abghorba/Robinhood-Trading-Bot/README.md

 <h3> Volume-Weighted Average Price Comparison </h3>
 The Volume-Weighted Average Price (VWAP) is calculated by adding up the dollars traded for every transaction in a period (price times number of shares traded) and then dividing by the total shares traded in the period.
-A threshold is also made so that when the current price of a security is below the VWAP plus some threshold, a buy recommendation is made.
-A sell recommendation is made when the current price of a security is above the VWAP plus some threshold.
+When the current price of a security is below the VWAP, a buy recommendation is made.
+A sell recommendation is made when the currentprice of a security is above the VWAP.
 If neither conditions are met, no recommendation is made.

 <h3> Sentiment Analysis </h3>
 This algorithm sources tweets from the Twitter API that mention a company's name.
 A sentiment analysis is performed on each tweet and a score is assigned